This post is a little off-topic, as the exercise I am about to illustrate is not one that most corpus linguists will have to engage in.

 Moving to an ongoing valuation

-Note that the gradual de-risking model (A) is roughly equivalent to delaying de-risking for five years and then selling stock as in model B. We can now compute D (15-year delay), E (20-year delay), and further models employing the same approach.
+Note that the gradual de-risking model (A) is roughly equivalent to delaying de-risking for five years and then selling stock as in model B. We can now compute D (25-year delay), E (30-year delay), and further models employing the same approach.

 This obtains the following graphs.

-In other words, even if one agreed to de-risk in fifteen years time, the projected deficit would be close to zero, and thereafter, the scheme generates a surplus at this level of prudence.
+In other words, even if one agreed to de-risk in twenty-five years’ time, the projected deficit would be close to zero, and thereafter, the scheme generates a surplus at this level of prudence.

 Therefore not de-risking at all (performing an ongoing valuation) must obtain a surplus.
 The limit of this ‘deficit’ curve exceeds zero.